a1v0/a1v0.de/draft-articles/being-servicenow-dev-is-a-pain.md

 The developer experience is a lot more regimented on ServiceNow.
 We don't have the same freedoms offered by something like VS Code.
 Moreover, as our processes become more complex, there are a lot more places where problems could arise: Flows, Workflows, business rules, script includes, ACLs etc. With a vanilla codebase, all of your code is in one place.
 This makes tracing and hunting down bugs much simpler than in ServiceNow.

-- shouldn't devs just be better at their job and ensure no errors get raised?
-  - ideally yes, but there are always problems:
+## Why not just stop making mistakes?

+Shouldn't it be our job as professional software developers to write good code that works?
+After all, surgeons don't operate carefully and iron out problems during a second attempt.
+Why aren't we capable of getting it right first time?

+In an ideal world, of course, we'd be able to write perfect code that runs correctly the first time round.
+I admit that we can be a careless lot at times.
+But there are always complications, e.g.:

-    - a script depends on the latest version of a script include that hasn't yet been imported
+- a script that depends on the latest version of another script include that hasn't yet been imported;
-    - a weird, niche edge case happens that was accidentally not considered
+- a user managing to trigger a weird, niche edge case that was accidentally not considered during development;
-    - a critical piece of infrastructure breaks because of an API key that has expired
+- a critical piece of infrastructure that breaks because of an API key that has expired;
-    - an honest mistake is made, e.g. typo in one of the refqual fields that doesn't get spellchecked
+- an honest mistake, e.g. typo in one of the refqual fields that doesn't get spellchecked (you could say it's careless, but the odds are against you in these situations);
-    - or just something that was overlooked throughout the entire dev cycle through the instances (it happens)
+- or just something that was overlooked throughout the entire release cycle (it happens).

+There are many places where failure can happen.
+Some software projects have such an extensive list of users stories that it's nigh impossible to prevent the occasional problem. _C'est la vie._

 - conclusion: servicenow is mostly a fit-and-forget product
   - you do the development, the testing and then the deployment
   - by the time it reaches users, it's supposed to be perfect